Pets can offer many benefits for your overall health. Learn what to consider before bringing one home.

 How do pets do all this for you?
 Let’s get into it:

 Caring for an animal can also give you a greater sense of purpose and help you stay focused on the present moment.
-This is known as mindfulness, which means paying attention to what is happening right now without judgment.
-Pets naturally encourage this, and research in Frontiers in Human Neuroscience shows that practising mindfulness can reduce stress and even support your memory.
+This is known as mindfulness.
+It means paying attention to what is happening right now without judgment.
+Pets naturally encourage this.

 A 2021 Australian study published in Animals found that spending a few mindful minutes with your dog can help you feel calmer and more connected.
-These mindful moments might include sitting quietly, playing together, or simply giving your dog your full attention.
-This practice can be just as effective as a guided mindfulness exercise.
+These mindful moments might include:

 Pet owners often find community in fellow animal lovers.
 This can be from: